UWCubeSat/DubSat1/ref/canGettingStarted.md

 Description:

-This sets the acceptance filters to filter only on extended IDs.
-This is what we are using for Huskysat-1.
+This will set the MCP25625 to normal mode.
+The chip will now start looking for packets on the bus, as well as be able to send them.

 #### Full Example: